posita/dyce/README.md

 While not as compact as a dedicated grammar, ``dyce``’s Python-based primitives are quite sufficient, and often more expressive.
 Those familiar with various [game notations](https://en.wikipedia.org/wiki/Dice_notation) should be able to adapt quickly.

+That being said, if you’re looking at something on which to build your own grammar, ``dyce`` can serve you well.
+Check out the [``dyce.r`` sub-package](https://posita.github.io/dyce/latest/dyce.r/) and the [rolling tutorial](https://posita.github.io/dyce/latest/rollin/).

 ``dyce`` should be able to replicate or replace most other dice probability modeling tools.
 It strives to be [fully documented](https://posita.github.io/dyce/latest/) and relies heavily on examples to develop understanding.
-If you find it lacking in any way, please consider [contributing an issue](https://posita.github.io/dyce/latest/contrib) to start a discussion.
+If you find it lacking in any way, please consider [contributing an issue](https://posita.github.io/dyce/latest/contrib/) to start a discussion.

 ``dyce`` is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the accompanying ``LICENSE`` file for details.
 Non-experimental features should be considered stable (but an unquenchable thirst to increase performance remains).
-See the [release notes](https://posita.github.io/dyce/latest/notes) for a summary of version-to-version changes.
+See the [release notes](https://posita.github.io/dyce/latest/notes/) for a summary of version-to-version changes.
 Source code is [available on GitHub](https://github.com/posita/dyce).

 ## Customers [![``dyce``-powered!](https://github.com/posita/dyce/raw/master/docs/dyce-powered.svg)](https://posita.github.io/dyce/)